a11yproject/a11yproject.com/src/posts/2013-02-09-how-to-use-application-role.md

 ## Don't

-1. If a set of controls or user interface only contains these widgets that are all part of standard HTML[^html]
+1. If a set of controls or user interface only contains these widgets that are all part of standard HTML[^2]
 1. If your widget is dynamic such as a tree view, slider or table.

 Unless you take a great deal of care in ensuring that you&rsquo;ve recreated a lot of native&ndash;ish custom navigation, it&rsquo;s almost always better to let the browser/assistive technology handle things.
 We only recommend using <code>role='application'</code> on a per&ndash;widget basis, and even then: very, very carefully.

-[^focusmode]: Allows the user to interact with forms and ARIA&ndash;enabled HTML elements.
+[^1]: Allows the user to interact with forms and ARIA&ndash;enabled HTML elements.
-[^html]: Standard HTML refers to: text, password, search, tel and other newer input type derivates, `textarea`, `checkbox`, `button`, radio button (usually inside a `fieldset`/`legend` element wrapper), `select` &amp; `option`(s), links, paragraphs, headings, and other things that are classic/native to documents on the web.
+[^2]: Standard HTML refers to: text, password, search, tel and other newer input type derivates, `textarea`, `checkbox`, `button`, radio button (usually inside a `fieldset`/`legend` element wrapper), `select` &amp; `option`(s), links, paragraphs, headings, and other things that are classic/native to documents on the web.